zyoohv/DoDone/README.md

-# DoDone1.0
+#DoDone
     Manage your tasks more convenient and cool !

+---

-##How to use it
+###How to use it

 *   add follow words to your path, or bashrc just ok